 Training and Qualifications

-• Certified Counsellor: Registered with the Psychotherapy and Counselling Federation Australia (PACFA, Register Number 29019)
+Certified Practicing Counsellor: Registered with the Psychotherapy and Counselling Federation Australia (PACFA, Register Number 29019)

-• Graduate Diploma in Counselling and Psychotherapy: Cairnmillar Institute (currently completing Masters)
+Graduate Diploma in Counselling and Psychotherapy: Cairnmillar Institute (currently completing Masters of Counselling and Psychotherapy)

 My Story